-37.(1) Except in Québec, if required by the oversight committee referred to in section 7 as a result of a concern with the conduct of a benchmark contributor to a designated interest rate benchmark, the benchmark contributor must engage a public

-- (a) compliance with sections 24 and 39, and - (b) following of the methodology of the designated interest rate benchmark. - (2) Except in Québec, the benchmark contributor must, within 10 days of the receipt of a report referred to in subsection (1), deliver a copy of the report to - (a) the oversight committee referred to in section 7, - (b) the board of directors of the designated benchmark administrator, and - (c) the regulator or securities regulatory authority.
+- 37.(1) If required by the oversight committee referred to in section 7 as a result of a concern with the conduct of a benchmark contributor to a designated interest rate benchmark, the benchmark contributor must engage a public accountant to provide, as specified by the oversight committee, either a limited assurance report on compliance or a reasonable assurance report on compliance, regarding the conduct of the benchmark contributor and its - (a) compliance with sections 24 and 39, and - (b) following of the methodology of the designated interest rate benchmark. - (2) The benchmark contributor must, within 10 days of the receipt of a report referred to in subsection (1), deliver a copy of the report to - (a) the oversight committee referred to in section 7, - (b) the board of directors of the designated benchmark administrator, and - (c) the Director.